 On the road: A single panther needs 50 to 100 or more square miles of territory to search for food and mates and these travels often entail crossing roads.
 More than 100 panthers have been killed on Florida roads in the last 30 years.
 The Florida Department of Transportation has installed wildlife crossings, which allow panthers and other wildlife to safely cross busy highways, but more crossings are needed.
 When in panther habitat, be alert, decrease your speed and increase the distance between you and other cars.
 Scan the roadsides for reflective animal eyes.

-At home: Exercise particular caution from dawn to dusk when Florida panthers are most active.
+At home: Exercise particular caution from dusk to dawn when Florida panthers are most active.
 By attracting deer, raccoons and wild hogs - preferred panther prey - with unsecured garbage, pet food and vegetable gardens, you may also be attracting their predator.
 Trim or remove vegetation to eliminate forage for prey and hiding places for panthers.
 Keep livestock in enclosed sheds or barns at night and keep pets safely inside.
 Supervise children and install outside lighting.

 Camping and hiking: Most panthers want to avoid humans.
 Hike only in daylight and with a friend.
 Make noise so as not to surprise a napping cat.
 Keep children and dogs close to you.
 Never approach a panther or what may be a panther kill.
 Panthers cover their kill and return to feed on it for several days.